AlexRogalskiy/Architecture/OctopusServer/ConfigAsCode/Migrations/Migrations.md

     3. Storing the document in OCL
     4. (If necessary) Snapshot the original document and delete it from it's table in the database
 - If the version of an `Import` step is less than or equal to the `Project Version`, then the import step will source it's document from the stash.
 Otherwise, it sources it's document from the databse and takes a snapshot.
-- These steps are special, as they bring the document into git **in it's current, most up-to-date shape**, meaning any other migration steps for said document which would run after the `Import` step are made redundant.
+- `Import` steps are special, as they bring the document into git **in it's current, most up-to-date shape**, meaning any other migration steps for said document which would run after the `Import` step are made redundant.

 ## `Modify`
 - `Modify` steps are fairly straightforward.
 Given a file name, they: